-Martin is Lecturer in Music Industry at the University of Newcastle in Australia and, in the past decade, has been teaching music production and other music industry-related disciplines at RMIT University, Melbourne Polytechnic as well as guest lecturing at universities in Europe, Australia, and New Zealand.
+He is Lecturer in Music Industry at the University of Newcastle, Australia.
+Over the past decade, he has taught music production and music industry-related subjects at institutions including RMIT University, Melbourne Polytechnic, and as a guest lecturer at universities across Europe, Australia, and New Zealand.

 Academic Publications available at: